Should We Keep a Close Eye on the Pound-Yen’s Rebound After a Drop of About 3.5 Yen?

 - Australia's Producer Price Index

-In the U.S. currency market yesterday, the U.S. dollar fell against the euro after the September PCE deflator, released yesterday, declined to 2.1% year-over-year from 2.2% the previous month, and the core deflator remained flat year-over-year.The EUR/USD pair rose from 1.0844 to 1.0888.
-The price rose along the 20-period moving average (MA) on the hourly chart.
-Similar price movements were observed on the 4-hour chart, and on the daily chart, the RSI is rising from the 30 level.
+In the U.S. currency market yesterday, the U.S. dollar fell against the euro after the September U.S. PCE deflator, released yesterday, declined to 2.1% year-over-year from the previous month’s 2.2%, while the core deflator remained flat year-over-year.The EUR/USD pair rose from 1.0844 to 1.0888.
+The price rose in line with the 20-period moving average (MA) on the hourly chart.
+Similar price action was observed on the 4-hour chart, and on the daily chart, the RSI is rising from the 30 level.